ayantika-khanra/ayantika-khanra.github.io/content/authors/admin/_index.md

 ## About Me

 I'm a data analyst with a strong foundation in math, statistics, and programming.
-Previously, I worked as a scientific data analyst and developed custom Python and MATLAB workflows to turn large, complex datasets into clear, actionable insights.
+Previously, I worked as a scientific data analyst and developed Python codes to turn large, complex datasets into clear, actionable insights.

 **Technical Skills:** Python, SQL, PowerBI ,Advanced Excel, Git, Linux Shell